vinarmani/truf-node/deployments/infra/README.md

    Once the EIP is successfully attached to the new instance and you've verified its operation, terminate the old instance to avoid unnecessary costs.

-## Upgrading Nodes (Staging Environment)
+## Upgrading Nodes

-For the staging environment, which uses the pre-configured setup, upgrading a node involves the following steps:
+For the prod environment, which uses the pre-configured setup, upgrading a node involves the following steps:

 1. Deploy the stack to update the launch template with the new image: